ddev/ddev/docs/content/users/install/phpstorm.md

 If you’re not using the DDEV Integration Plugin, you can follow these steps instead:

 1. Start your project by running [`ddev start`](../usage/commands.md#start).
 2. Open the DDEV project.
-In this example, the project name is “drup” and the site is “drup.ddev.site”.
+In this example, the project name is `drup` and the site is `drup.ddev.site`.
     - If you’re on Windows, running PhpStorm on the Windows side but using WSL2 for your DDEV project, open the project as a WSL2 project.
 In other words, in the *Open* dialog, browse to `\\wsl$\Ubuntu\home\rfay\workspace\drup` (in this example).
 (If you’re running PhpStorm inside WSL2, there are no special instructions.)
 3. Under *Build, Execution, Deployment* → *Docker*, set the correct Docker provider, for example “Colima” or “Docker for Mac”.
 4. Set up your project to do normal Xdebug, as described in the [Step Debugging section](../debugging-profiling/step-debugging.md).
 This will result in a PhpStorm “Server” with the proper name, normally the same as the FQDN of the project.
-In this example, “drup.ddev.site”.
+In this example, `drup.ddev.site`.
 (All you have to do here is click the little "bug" to “Start listening for PHP Debug Connections”, run `ddev xdebug on`, and visit a web page and choose the correct mapping from host to server.)
 5. Under *File* → *Settings* → *PHP* (Windows) or *Preferences* → *PHP* (macOS), click “...” to the right of “CLI Interpreter”.
     1. Use the “+” to select “From Docker, Vagrant, VM...”.
     2. Choose “Docker Compose”.